R-1003/R-1/README.md

 # 1st demo
 This is my first git repository<br>
-This is my first demo
+This is my first demo of git